-One of the key reasons why Python is now very popular is its usage in platforms like Raspberry Pi, which allows the emergence of various IoT devices and sensors.
+One of the critical reasons Python is now very popular is its usage in platforms like Raspberry Pi, which allows the emergence of various IoT devices and sensors.

-A key advantage from a business standpoint, Python, is free to use and distribute.
+From a business standpoint, Python is free to use and distribute.
 This can significantly lower the cost of software development.
 Since it is an open-source platform, businesses can easily modify some Python aspects as required, making it even more versatile.

 Python VS Other Languages: Comparisons

-Let’s now see how Python stands against other popular programming languages such as PHP, Java, Node.js, Golang, and Ruby.
+Let’s now see how Python stands against other popular programming languages like PHP, Java, Node.js, Golang, and Ruby.

 A. Python VS PHP

 PHP is another high-level programming language that is also popular, especially among beginners.
 Here are some key factors of how Python compares with PHP: